Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 Sooner or later everything ends its path on Earth and dies.

 Web 2.0 websites and services could be terminated.
 They could change their policy.
 Or just to decide that they will no longer provide such a service.
-They can change all of their integrated design options, making it more modern and trendy.
+They can change all of their integrated design options, making them more modern and trendy.
 But trendy is not always what works.

 On the other hand, if you own the media(the website) you’ll be the one to decide when, how, why and if anything will be changed or discontinued.